Richardson Farm Tulip Festival: Stop and smell the flowers while tulips are in bloom

 The surprise his boyfriend, Alonso Turado, had for him Sunday was a road trip from Mundelein to the Richardson Adventure Farm near Spring Grove for its fourth annual spring Tulip Festival.
 The couple spent part of their day taking selfies surrounded by blooming daffodils.

-Other tulip festivals may not like customers walking among the flowers, but Richardson Farm encourages it, said Robert Richardson.
+Other tulip festivals may not like customers walking among the flowers, but Richardson Farm encourages it, Robert Richardson said.
 Three Richardson families run the farm, which might be best known for its corn maze and sunflower fields in the fall and its Christmas tree farm before adding the tulip festival in 2021.

 “At some festivals, you can look at but not touch” flowers that are in bloom, Robert Richardson said.
 But their festival allows attendees to cut one tulip to take home from the fields as part of their admission ticket and to “get in with the flowers and stuff” to take photos.

 Saturday was their first day for the season and ended up cloudy and windy.
-That didn’t stop women from coming out in a sundress and jacket, taking a quick photo among the flowers that best matched the dress, then putting their coats back on, Robert Richardson added.
+That didn’t stop women from coming out in sundresses and jackets, taking a quick photo among the flowers that best matched the dress, then putting their coats back on, Robert Richardson said.

 “When it is warmer, the tulips mature faster” and drop their petals sooner, Robert Richardson said.

-How long do they think this year’s festival, which runs through Sunday as long as the flowers are in bloom, will remain open this year?
-“Ask mother nature,” Wendy Richardson said.
+How long do they think this year’s festival, which runs from Sunday through as long as the flowers are in bloom, will remain open this year?

-In addition to allowing their ticket holders to take a flower home, they sell freshly cut and potted tulips during the festival.
-Tulip bulbs do best when planted in late fall, so they have not sold bulbs in the past.
+In addition to allowing ticket holders to take a flower home, Richardson Farm also sells freshly cut and potted tulips during the festival.
+Tulip bulbs do best when planted in the late fall, so they have not sold bulbs in the past.
 This year, however, they will have bulbs from Holland available for sale during the fall festivities, Robert Richardson said.